 Walt Disney World

 UPDATE: Walt Disney World theme parks were CLOSED UNTIL JULY 11, when Magic Kingdom and Animal Kingdom REOPENED following passholder previews on July 9-10; Hollywood Studios and Epcot REOPENED JULY 15.
+Disney’s water parks are currently CLOSED through March 7, 2021.
 New Walt Disney World hotel reservations and ticket sales are currently available, and advance date-specific reservations are required to visit the theme parks.

 The parks reopened with limited capacity to maintain social distancing, and certain attractions — including parades, fireworks, character meet-and-greets, and playgrounds — will not be available.
 All guests must pass a temperature screening, and all guests age 2 and older must wear face coverings.

 Guests will also be required to reserve a specific date and park to visit in advance via a new Disney Park Pass online service.
 Onsite resort guests can make park reservations as of 7 a.m.
 EDT on June 22; annual passholders can book beginning June 26, and regular ticket holders can reserve starting June 28.
 Park reservations will extend through September 26, 2021.
 Resort guests may reserve for the length of their stay, while annual passholders are able to hold up to 3 park reservations at a time.

 Park hopping will not be allowed, although you may exit and reenter the same park on the same day, with a reservation.

 The FastPass+ service is suspended during the reopening period, and dining reservations will be limited to a 60-day window.
 All existing FastPass+ and dining reservations have been canceled, as have any pre-purchased dining plans.